-West Champaran, an administrative district of the state of Bihar offers in itself a great variety of tourist attractions.
-Nature’s scenic splendor can be seen in its lush green forests and highly fertile plains.
-A wide variety of wild animals and birds proudly call the region their home seeking shelter in the thick forests and wildlife sanctuary.
+West Champaran, an administrative district of the state of Bihar, offers in itself a great variety of tourist attractions.
+Nature’s scenic splendour can be seen in its lush-green forests and highly fertile plains.
+A wide variety of wild animals and birds proudly call the region their home, seeking shelter in the thick forests and wildlife sanctuary.

-West Champaran Tourism has a lot to offers to the visitors, be it a place of scenic beauty or of religious interest Valmiki National Park, Bank of Triveni, Bawanghari, Bhiknatohari, Sumeswar Fort, Brindavan, Nandangarh, Ashoka Pillar and more
+West Champaran tourism has a lot to offer to the visitors, be it a place of scenic beauty or of religious interest; Valmiki National Park, Bank of Triveni, Bawanghari, Bhiknatohari, Sumeswar Fort, Brindavan, Nandangarh and Ashoka Pillar are some tourist attractions.

-West Champaran is well-connected to most of the major destination by rail, air and road, so that the visitors can travel at ease.
+West Champaran is well connected to most of the major destinations by rail, air and road, so that the visitors can travel at ease.